Melanee-Melanee/OCR-on-PDF/README.md

 # OCR-on-PDF
-This notebook can search on large and unsearchable (scanned) PDF files.
+This notebook can search on large and unsearchable (scanned) PDF files to find your favorite keyword.

 Supported languages: English and Persian